 A basic introduction to the fundamental principles of physics.
 Topics include: Measurement and units; Force; Work and energy; Molecular motion and heat, waves and electrical energy; The development of problem solving skills.
 Laboratory.
-A minimum grade of "C" will be required.
+A grade of "C" or better will be required to advance to the 1000 level courses.
 Prerequisite: MAT 0014